Identify by helicopter characteristics

 The famous Bell UH-1 Huey family consists of many members, but all with a similar fuselage and tail, and all with skids.
 Most have a two blade main rotor on a long axis, and a two blade tail rotor at the top of the vertical stabiliser.
 The Bell 412 variants have a four blade main rotor though.
 At about a third from the end of the tail boom there are horizontal stabilisers on both sides.

-The window arrangement with the two large curved front windows and large 'feet' windows is a typical feature of the Bell 206 family, as is the long visible rotor axis, with the control rods next to it.
+The window arrangement with the two large curved front windows and large 'feet' windows is a typical feature of the Bell 206 family, as is the long visible rotor mast, with the control rods next to it.
+Another characteristic is the pointed bent in the rear fuselage.
 It comes in versions with two or four main rotor blades.